 IV.
 Professional Team On-Site Review

-If a determination has been made that a new modeling organization is ready for an on-site review or that an on-site review is necessary for an existing modeling organization, SBA staff will schedule the on-site review by the Professional Team as discussed under the On-Site Review section of the Report of Activities.
+If a determination has been made that a modeling organization is ready for an on-site review, SBA staff will schedule the on-site review by the Professional Team as discussed under the On-Site Review section of the Hurricane Standards Report of Activities.

-There are two possible outcomes of the on-site review regarding auditing for compliance with the standards, disclosures, forms, and trade secret items.
+There are two possible outcomes of the on-site review regarding auditing for compliance with the standards.

-1. The Professional Team determines that, in its opinion, the model is likely to comply with the standards, disclosures, and forms, and so reports to the Commission.
+1. The Professional Team determines that, in its opinion, the model is likely to comply with the standards, and so reports to the Commission.
 The trade secret items to be presented during the closed meeting portion of the Commission meeting to review models for acceptability shall be presented to the Professional Team for review.

 2. The Professional Team determines that, in its opinion, the model is unlikely to comply with the requirements in the disclosures, forms, and trade secret items or with one or more standards.